nairdanus/llm_sose24_6/README.md

 The HateWic Dataset containing contextually sensitive senses was adapted to be used for RLHF

 ## Run Code

-For relevant packages and training of the models please refer to RLHF_with_Custom_Datasets.ipynb.
+### Training the Model
+Please refer to RLHF_with_Custom_Datasets.ipynb.
+After installing the necessary trlx repository, replace the following files with the respective files in src/trlx_adjustments/:
+- trlx/trlx/models/modeling_base.py
+- trlx/trlx/trainer/accelerate_base_trainer.py
+- trlx/trlx/trainer/accelerate_ppo_trainer.py

+### Evaluating the model
+Please refer to lime.ipynb.